jwiegley/ghc-release/libraries/Cabal/cabal/doc/developing-packages.markdown

     built with [`setup sdist`](#setup-sdist).
 As with `data-files` it can use a limited form of `*` wildcards in file names.

+`extra-doc-files:` _filename list_
+:   A list of additional files to be included in source distributions,
+    and also copied to the html directory when Haddock documentation is generated.
+As with `data-files` it can use a limited form of `*` wildcards in file names.

 `extra-tmp-files:` _filename list_
 :   A list of additional files or directories to be removed by [`setup
     clean`](#setup-clean).
 These would typically be additional files